-Light and Medium Crude Oil (Mbbls) Conventional Natural Gas (MMcf) Gas Liquids bbls)
+Light and Medium Crude Oil (Mbbls) Gas Liquids bbls)

-Year First Attributed Cumulative at Year End First Attributed Year First Attributed Cumulative at Year End
+Year First Attributed Year End First Attributed Year First Attributed Cumulative at Year End

-2019 26 1,655 51 26,668 3 1,815

-2020 - 1,608 - 25,213 - 1,576
+2020 - 1,608 - 25,213 1,576

 2021 - 1,287 - 26,043 - 1,768

+2022 - 1,454 (1,201) 23,725 (123) 1,616

 Probable undeveloped reserves have been assigned in areas where the reserves can be estimated with less certainty.
 It is equally likely that that the actual remaining quantities recovered will be greater or less than the proved + probable reserves.
 In most instances probable undeveloped reserves have been assigned on lands in the area with existing producing wells but there is some uncertainty as to whether they are directly analogous to the producing accumulation or pool.
-McDaniel has assigned 7.4 MMboe of probable undeveloped reserves for a total of 13.8 MMboe of proved + probable undeveloped reserves in the McDaniel Report with \$146 million of associated undiscounted capital.
+McDaniel has assigned 7.0 MMboe of probable undeveloped reserves for a total of 13.3 MMboe of proved + probable undeveloped reserves in the McDaniel Report with \$176 million of associated undiscounted capital.